-A home detox:
+A home detox in Staffordshire:

 It should be reiterated that these are average prices, and specific costs will vary based on your needs, your preferences and the facility in question.

-How Can I Choose The Right Rehab?
+How Can I Choose the Right Drug & Alcohol Rehab in Staffordshire?

 Choosing the right rehabilitation facility for you is an incredibly important part of your journey.

 As not every rehab is the same, you will first need to consider what you want to gain from your time in rehab, and what your specific goals are for recovery.